Important Clarifications for Applicants Who Hold Out-of-State Credentials

-3. A guarantee that an applicant will receive a Colorado-issued license or that an applicant will receive all of the endorsements issued by the other state.
-Colorado issues licenses in the applicants’ content area(s) of preparation.
-All other endorsements may be added upon application and meeting the requirements for each.
+There is no guarantee that an applicant will receive a Colorado-issued license or that an applicant will receive all of the endorsements issued by the other state.
+Colorado issues licenses based on the applicants’ content area(s) of initial preparation, if we issue a comparable or equivalent endorsement.
+(If not, we certainly will work with you to determine the appropriate content area(s).)
+Other endorsements may be added upon application and meeting the requirements for each.

 Will I need to take a content exam?

 Many out-of-state candidates ask if there are required exams in Colorado.
 The answer to this

 depends on the requested license and content endorsement area(s).
 Any test requirement will

 be determined upon review of a complete application so that your degree, previous test information

 If I qualify, what type of Colorado credential will I receive?